synnaxlabs/synnax/docs/tech/rfc/0019-240310-cesium-race-conditions.md

     <h6>Domain-level concepts</h6>
 </div>

+**unaryDB**: The `unaryDB` is the layer above the Domain DB in Cesium.
+While the latter is responsible for storing concrete data, the Unary DB is responsible for associating the time-series data with the correct timestamps via an *index*.

+**cesiumDB**: The `cesiumDB` is the highest level of abstraction in the storage engine: it comprises multiple `unaryDB`s to represent multiple channels.

-# 2 - Motivation
+## 2 - Motivation

-Concurrency is a double-edged sword: while it could make Cesium blazing-fast, it introduces additional complexity through parallelism – when many subprocesses run at the same time, they create conflicts, or race conditions, when they attempt to access common resources.
+Concurrency is a double-edged sword: while it could make Cesium blazing-fast, it introduces additional complexity through parallelism.
-As Cesium looks to become production-ready, it is crucial that Cesium must support Read, Write, and Delete (through a tombstone & garbage collection system) operations at high speeds without them conflicting each other.
+As Cesium looks to become production-ready, it is crucial that Cesium must support read, write, and delete (through a tombstone and garbage collection system) operations at high speeds without them conflicting each other.
 One can imagine the possible consequences for unhandled race conditions in extreme scenarios such as launch control systems: it would not be desirable.

-# 4- Analysis
+## 3- Analysis

-## 4.0 Primer on the structure of Cesium
+### 3.0 Primer on the structure of Cesium

 As a primer for analyzing race conditions in Cesium, we will first analyze how Cesium is structured and how it stores data.
 While all the actual telemetry data is stored on the file system, the memory assists in storing information as to where on the file system a desired chunk of data may be found.

-### 4.0.1 Cesium's file storage structure
+#### 3.0.1 Cesium's file storage structure

 All of Cesium's data is stored in the root directory specified by the user when Cesium is booted.
 Each channel stores its data in a subdirectory of the same name as the channel